mohammedswesy/ahlquran-app/README.md

 # 📖 AhlQuran – Quran Circles Management Platform

-**A backend-first SaaS platform** designed to manage Quran memorization circles with a clean, scalable, and maintainable architecture.
+A backend-first SaaS platform designed to manage Quran memorization circles with a clean, scalable, and maintainable architecture.

-AhlQuran focuses on **real-world business logic**, role-based access control, and system design — not just CRUD operations.
+AhlQuran focuses on real-world business logic, role-based access control, and system design — not just CRUD operations.

 ---